demr64/demr64/README.md

-I'm a Bachelor's Computer Science student at UNISA (University of Salerno).
+I'm a Bachelor's Computer Science student at UNISA (University of Salerno). <br>
 I like Theoretical Computer Science and Discrete mathematics.
 <!--
 **DennisAmiranda/DennisAmiranda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.